Consumer Education and Local Cooperation

 In December 2012, the Act on Promotion of Consumer Education came into force for the purpose of promoting consumer education in a comprehensive and integrated fashion.

-Preventing harm to vulnerable consumers like seniors
+Preventing harm to vulnerable consumers such as elderly consumers

 The audiovisual materials are also available from the following: